kapilmeena5474-max/Expense_Tracker/README.md

 # AI Mini-Chatbot
-This is my first project.
+This is a AI chatbot.